rockquiet/Spawn/README.md

 ## Metrics

 This plugin uses bStats to collect some (non-identifying) data about the servers it runs on.
-You can opt-out by editing the `config.yml` in the `/plugins/bStats` folder located in your server directory.
+You can opt out by editing the `config.yml` in the `/plugins/bStats` folder located in your server directory.
 (More information [here](https://bstats.org/getting-started))

 [<img alt="bstats" src="https://bstats.org/signatures/bukkit/SpawnWasTaken.svg">](https://bstats.org/plugin/bukkit/SpawnWasTaken)